canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

   return true;
 });
 ```

+### Moving from DOM to the model
+When we created the RestaurantListComponent,
+we used the {{data '...'}} Stache key and jQuery to obtain a reference to the
+`restaurant` object associated with the choice the user selected in the
+restaurants dropdown.
+We almost never want to be interacting with the DOM
+directly in our application.
+We want CanJS to take care of that for us, so we can focus
+on the application itself.
+In the `createOrder` function, instead of getting our
+data from the DOM, we get it from our scope.

 ## Non-standard Data Sources
 Staying in `fixtures.js`, append the following to the bottom of the file: